jackypark9852/no-harvest/README.md

 - If more than half of the entire board is half full of plants, you lose!
 - Beware!
 Some plants are immune to certain elements and can spawn additional plant copies, so plan your attack wisely with the right natural disasters every turn!

-Comment below what day you reached!
+[Click here to play](https://jackypark9852.itch.io/no-harvest) and Comment below what day you reached!

 ## Screenshots
 ![Fire](https://user-images.githubusercontent.com/81858354/211456822-4f737f75-3c00-4198-8cf1-6b5b444f3317.gif)